k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

    ![show hide columms](images/task_list_show_hide_columns.png)

-4. To find a field, click **Search** and filter the displayed tasks using the filters.
+4. To find a field, populate the **Search** bar in order to filter the tasks by the searched value.

 The TDM GUI displays a list of icons next to each task record: